Barbara Gloudon: Early life

 Barbara Joy Goodison was the eldest of nine siblings, born in Malvern, Saint Elizabeth Parish, Jamaica, to Doris (née Harvey) and Vivian M. Goodison.
 Her father worked as a chauffeur and mechanic and Goodison grew up in a middle-class family.
-Barbara attended St. George's Elementary School and went on to further her education at St Andrew High School for Girls in Kingston, as well as completing an international writing studies program at the University of Iowa.
+Barbara attended St. George's Elementary School and went on to further her education at St Andrew High School for Girls in Kingston, as well as completing an international writing studies programme at the University of Iowa.
 While in high school, she participated in theatrical performances and studied drama with Jean Watson.
 Her sister, Lorna, went on to become the first female Poet Laureate of Jamaica.